ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 This fallback behavior is what makes class attributes appear to be instance attributes--but they aren't.

-`show_dicts` clarifies this by listing the class attributes, instance attributes, and the result of accessing the attribute (`getattr(obj, attr)`), which follows Python's actual lookup rules.
+`show_dicts` clarifies this by listing the class attributes, instance attributes, and the result of accessing the attribute (`getattr(obj, attr)`), which follows Python's lookup rules.

 Here's an example proving that class attributes do not create instance attributes: